Have you spent lots of time and money creating content but have nothing to show for it?

 What exactly is evergreen content?

 This is content with a lengthy shelf life that will always be relevant to your readers, your brand, and your area of expertise.
 Great evergreen content is shared constantly and also does well in search engines.
+It also provides a lot of value for your content marketing strategy.

 Below, I’m going to give you 15 examples of evergreen content that you can begin creating right away to grow your links, traction and results.